brandlewco/jesserieser-hugo-cc/content/posts/george-polk-award.md

   amounts of power, water and economic support.<br><br>

-  “The largest data centers can guzzle millions of gallons of fresh water a day.
+  The largest data centers can guzzle millions of gallons of fresh water a day.
   Roughly 40% of US ones, Business Insider found, are in the most water-stressed areas of the country.
-The companies don’t seek out locations that are arid — they go to places like Arizona for reasons including abundant land and stable supplies of electricity.”
+The companies don’t seek out locations that are arid — they go to places like Arizona for reasons including abundant land and stable supplies of electricity.
 date:
 news_category: Awards
 theme_color: '#e5e5ef'